Macrometacorp/docs/docs/essentials/Quotas.md

 slug: quotas
 ---

 This page describes the rate limits for all PaaS GDN customers.
 Each quota applies on a per-Region basis unless otherwise specified.
-Contact support@macrometa.com if you would like to request higher limits.
+Contact support@macrometa.com if you would like to request higher metered tier limits or learn about [dedicated fabrics](https://www.macrometa.com/enterprise).

 The following table shows rate limits for free developer accounts and metered accounts.
 API calls will be denied once you reach the limit.
 Quotas are reset every 24 hours.